maiqha/maiqha.github.io/index.md

-I aspire to become a data analyst in business, healthcare, or education.
-Having worked in different fields in the past, I developed a better grasp of creative problem-solving and systematic optimization/automation and thus strive to bring these qualities to any place at which I work.
-I'm keeping myself busy with some data analysis projects on GitHub using R and Python.
-Check them out below.
+I aspire to become a software engineer who utilizes programming to solve business problems.
+Having worked in different fields in the past, I developed a better grasp of teamwork, finding creative solution, and optimization/automation in the business setting.
+I'm keeping myself busy with learning and applying data analytics in my current job and working on projects on GitHub.

 For work contact, please message me on [LinkedIn](https://www.linkedin.com/in/maiqha/).